 Who Can Apply for New Drug Submissions?

 According to regulations set forth by Health Canada, only drug manufacturers and those with exclusive rights can submit a new drug for approval.
-Drug company owners and officers, research scientists, pharmacists, as well as individuals who have law degrees and specialized knowledge of pharmaceuticals are all eligible to submit an application for approval.
+Drug company owners and officers, research scientists, pharmacists, as well as individuals who have law degrees and specialized knowledge of pharmaceuticals, are all eligible to apply for approval.
 Alternatively, companies that market drugs on behalf of drug makers are also authorized to apply for approval.